Tübingen: Main sights

-In central Tübingen, the Neckar divides briefly into two streams, forming the elongated Neckarinsel (Neckar Island), famous for its Platanenallee with high plane trees, which are around 200 years old.
-Pedestrians can reach the island via stairs on the narrow ends leading down from a bridge spanning the Neckar.
+In central Tübingen, the Neckar divides briefly into two streams, forming the elongated Neckarinsel (Neckar Island), famous for its Platanenallee with high plane trees, which are around 200 years old, and for the National Socialist-themed memorial to the composer and Volkslied collector, Friedrich Silcher.

+Pedestrians can reach the island via stairs on the narrow ends leading down from a bridge spanning the Neckar, and by a smaller foot bridge nearer the middle of the island.
 During the summer, the Neckarinsel is occasionally the venue for concerts, plays, and literary readings.
-The row of historical houses across one side of the elongated Neckarinsel is called the Neckarfront and includes the house with adjoining tower where poet Friedrich Hölderlin stayed for the last 36 years of his life, as he struggled with mental instability.
+The row of historical houses across one side of the elongated Neckarinsel is called the Neckarfront and includes the house with adjoining tower where poet and philosopher Friedrich Hölderlin spent the last 36 years of his life, as he struggled with mental instability.

-Tübingen's Altstadt (old town) survived the World War II due to the city's lack of heavy industry.
+Tübingen's Altstadt (old town) survived World War II due to the city's lack of heavy industry.
 The result is a growing domestic tourism business as visitors come to wander through one of the few completely intact historic Altstädte in Germany.
 The highlights of Tübingen include its crooked cobblestone lanes, narrow-stair alleyways picking their way through the hilly terrain, streets lined with canals, and well-maintained traditional half-timbered houses.

 Old city landmarks include the city hall on Markt Square and the Hohentübingen Castle, now part of the University of Tübingen.
 The central landmark is the Stiftskirche (Collegiate Church).
 Along with the rest of the city, the Stiftskirche was one of the first to convert to Martin Luther's protestant church.
 As such, it maintains (and carefully defends) several "Roman Catholic" features, such as patron saints.
 Below the Rathaus is a quiet, residential street called the Judengasse, the former Jewish neighborhood of Tübingen until the city's Jews were expelled in 1477.
 On the street corner is a plaque commemorating the fate of Tübingen's Jews.

 The centre of Tübingen is the site of weekly and seasonal events, including regular market days on the Holzmarkt by the Stiftskirche and the Marktplatz by the Rathaus, an outdoor cinema in winter and summer, festive autumn and Christmas markets and (formerly) Europe's largest Afro-Brazilian festival.

 Students and tourists also come to the Neckar River in the summer to visit beer gardens or go boating in Stocherkähne, the Tübingen equivalent of Oxford and Cambridge punts, only slimmer.
 A Stocherkahn carries up to 20 people.
 On the second Thursday of June, all Stocherkahn punts take part in a major race, the Stocherkahnrennen.

 Bebenhausen Abbey lies in the village of Bebenhausen, a district of Tübingen.
 A subdivision of the pilgrimage route known as the Way of St. James starts here and runs through Tübingen.